minimalparts/nonce2vec/README.md

 }
 ```

-**NEW** We have now released v2.0 of Nonce2Vec which is packaged via pip and
+**NEW!** We have now released v2.0 of Nonce2Vec which is packaged via pip and
-runs on gensim
+runs on gensim v3.4.0.
+This should make it way easier for you to replicate
+experiments.

 ## Install
 ```bash
 pip3 install nonce2vec
 ```

-## What's new

 ## Download and extract the required resources
-To download the nonces and chimeras datasets:
+To download the nonces, chimeras and MEN datasets:
 ```bash
 wget http://129.194.21.122/~kabbach/noncedef.chimeras.men.7z
 ```